rust-lang/rust-clippy/book/src/lint_configuration.md

 ## `test-without-fail-case-non-fallible-paths`
-List of full paths of macros and functions, that we want to mark as "not going to fail".
+List of full paths of macros and functions, that will not count as fallible.
-This allows us to make the lint more focused on actual short comings of our test suite by marking common routines non-fallible, even though they are fallible.
+This allows the user to make the lint more focused on actual short comings of the test suite by marking common routines non-fallible, even though they are.

 **Default Value:** `["std::print", "std::println", "std::dbg", "std::eprint", "std::eprintln"]`